 Although robots may not completely take the place of surgeons because of their limited adaptability and versatility, as they develop and progress with the rest of the medical technologies, they’ll become more integrated into the surgical teams.

 Manufacturers of medical refrigerators will definitely embrace and take advantage of the rapid advancement in medical technology.
-In the near future, medical refrigerators will boast of high-quality cabinet-construction, chlorofluorocarbon (CFC)-free insulation as well as thick walls to ensure temperature stability.
-These features also minimize energy consumption.
+In the near future, medical refrigerators will boast high-quality cabinet construction, chlorofluorocarbon (CFC)-free insulation as well as thick walls to ensure temperature stability.
+These features also minimise energy consumption.

-The medical refrigerators will consist of auto-defrost cycles sensitive to both temperature and time, with automatic removal of condensation to minimize equipment downtime.
+The medical refrigerators will consist of auto-defrost cycles sensitive to both temperature and time, with automatic removal of condensation to minimise equipment downtime.

-Forced circulation of air (monitored and directed) will help maintain standardized temperature at every point inside the medical refrigerators.
+Forced circulation of air (monitored and directed) will help maintain the standardised temperature at every point inside the medical refrigerators.
 This feature will also ensure prompt temperature recovery whenever the doors are opened and closed.